-- 88. The following activities have been undertaken to raise awareness and seek feedback on the Council's budget.
-These include:- - Information to staff and Unions; - Publication on council website of our 'financial challenges' leaflet; - Reports to each of the Area Committee's inviting feedback on their respective budget proposals and options for savings; the resolutions of each Area Committee are provided at Appendix I; - Information has been sent to the East Lancashire Chamber of Commerce based on the reports presented to the Executive in December.
-Should there be any feedback prior to this meeting an update will be provided to Councillors.
+- 94. The following activities have been undertaken to raise awareness and seek feedback on the Council's budget.
+These include:- - Information to staff and Unions: - Publication on council website of our 'financial challenges' leaflet; - Reports to each of the Area Committee's inviting feedback on their respective budget proposals and options for savings; the resolutions of each Area Committee are provided at Appendix J and the Executive is requested to note these when deliberating on the recommended budget; - Information has been sent to the East Lancashire Chamber of Commerce based on the reports presented to the Executive in December.
+Should there be any feedback prior to this meeting a verbal update will be provided to Councillors.